Environmental Review

 Section 106

 Section 106 of the National Historic Preservation Act (NHPA) requires federal agencies to take into consideration the effects of their undertakings on historic properties.
-HUD has delegated responsibility to local agencies and non-profits organizations to act on their behalf as the responsible entity for the Section 106 process.
+HUD has delegated responsibility to local units of government to act on their behalf as the responsible entity for the Section 106 process.
 The NHPA allows for the execution of programmatic agreements that establish the means by which federally-funded programs will comply with Section 106 requirements via an alternate process.
 The City of Grand Rapids has entered into two such programmatic agreements with the Michigan State Historic Preservation Officer.

 Housing and Community Development Programmatic Agreement